-Any time that a Relying Party uses or otherwise relies on a Certificate, he or she represent and warrant to the CA and the RA (if any) that:

-- He or she has read and agree to the terms and conditions of relevant Sections of this CPS; - He or she has sufficient information, independent from the Certificate, to make an informed decision as to the extent to which they will rely on the information in the Certificate; - That he or she is solely responsible for deciding whether or not to rely on such information and use the Certificate for the purpose for which it was Issued, as indicated in the Certificate information (e.g., the key usage extension) in accordance with guidelines set by the X.509 Version 3 Amendment; - To establish trust in the Certificate using certification path validation procedures described in RFC 5280, prior to reliance; and - To preserve original signed data, the applications necessary to read and process that data, and the cryptographic applications needed to verify the Digital Signatures on that data for as long as it may be necessary to verify the signature on that data.
+That he or she is solely responsible for deciding whether or not to rely on such information and use the Certificate for the purpose for which it was Issued, as indicated in the Certificate information (e.g., the key usage extension) in accordance with guidelines set by the X.509 Version 3 Amendment; To establish trust in the Certificate using certification path validation procedures described in RFC 5280, prior to reliance; and To preserve original signed data, the applications necessary to read and process that data, and the cryptographic applications needed to verify the Digital Signatures on that data for as long as it may be necessary to verify the signature on that data.
 Note: data format changes associated with application upgrades may invalidate Digital Signatures and shall be avoided.

-9.6.5 Representations and Warranties of Other PKI Participants

-No stipulation.

-9.6.5.1 Repository See Section 2.

-Representations

-and Warranties

-9.6.5.2 CSA Obligations

-A CSA, who provides Revocation status and/or complete validation of Certificates represents and warrants that it conforms to the stipulations of this CPS and the IGC-CP, including:

-- Providing this CPS, as well as any subsequent changes, for conformance assessment; - Conforming to the stipulations of this CPS and the IGC-CP; - Ensuring that Certificate and Revocation information is accepted only from valid CAs; and - Including only valid and appropriate response, and to maintain evidence that due diligence was exercised in validating the Certificate status.
+9.6.5 Representations and A Subscribing Organization represents and warrants that it: Warranties of Affiliated/Subscribing Organizations a) Authorizes the affiliation of Subscribers with the Organization for Affiliated Certificates; b) Verifies that any information it may provide during the identity proofing and/or registration processes is accurate; and Will immediately inform the CA of any severance of affiliation with any current Subscriber.
+9.6.6 Representations and Warranties of Other PKI Participants No stipulation.
+9.6.6.1 Repository Representations and Warranties See Section 2.
+9.6.6.2 CSA Obligations A CSA, who provides Revocation status and/or complete validation of Certificates represents and warrants that it conforms to the stipulations of this CPS and the IGC-CP, including: Providing this CPS, as well as any subsequent changes, for conformance assessment; Conforming to the stipulations of this CPS and the IGC-CP; Ensuring that Certificate and Revocation information is accepted only from valid CAs; and Including only valid and appropriate response, and to maintain evidence that due diligence was exercised in validating the Certificate status.
 A CSA who is found to have acted in a manner inconsistent with these obligations is subject to action as described in Section 8.5 of IGC-CP.

-9.6.5.3 Subscribing Organization Representations and Warranties

-A Subscribing Organization represents and warrants that it:

-- a) Authorizes the affiliation of Subscribers with the Organization for Affiliated Certificates; - b) Verifies that any information it may provide during the identity proofing and/or registration processes is accurate; and - c) Will immediately inform the CA of any severance of affiliation with any current Subscriber.